The Ridenhour Prizes Honorees (2021)

 The Ridenhour Truth-Telling Prize

-Cariol Horne is a 20-year veteran police officer from Buffalo, New York who was fired and lost her pension after she physically stopped a fellow officer from choke holding a suspect in 2006.
+Cariol Horne served Buffalo, New York, as a police officer for nearly twenty years and was improperly fired for stopping Gregory Kwiatkowski, her colleague and fellow police officer, from choke holding a handcuffed African-American man during an arrest in 2006.
+During this encounter, Ms. Horne maintained that she was physically assaulted by Gregory Kwiatkowski, leading to a physical and psychological impact on her.
 Cariol proposed legislation to have a mandatory statute on police bystander intervention, provide protection from retaliation, require external investigation with mandated reprimanding for abuse or misconduct and create a required reportable registry.
 In October 2020, the mayor of Buffalo signed “Cariol’s Law,” to require police to intervene if a fellow officer uses excessive force.
-In 2021, a New York court awarded her the pension and back pay she earned.
+In 2021, a New York court awarded her the pension and back pay she earned.”

 The Ridenhour Book Prize